oracle/python-oracledb/doc/src/api_manual/connection.rst

 .. attribute:: Connection.serial_num

     This read-only attribute specifies the session serial number associated with the connection.
-It is the same value returned by the SQL ``SELECT SERIAL# FROM V$SESSION``.
+It is the same value returned by the SQL ``SELECT SERIAL# FROM V$SESSION WHERE SID=SYS_CONTEXT('USERENV', 'SID')``.
     It is available only in python-oracledb Thin mode.

     .. versionadded:: 2.5.0